Teradata/jupyter-demos/README.md

 <a id='xCommunity-MCP-Server'></a>
 ### Community MCP Server

-#### Getting Started with Teradata MCP Server on Teradata Vantage Enterprise - Installation
+#### Getting Started with Teradata MCP Server on Teradata Teradata Enterprise - Installation
-Download and install the required infrastructure to run the Teradata MCP Server connected to the local Vantage database.<br>
+Download and install the required infrastructure to run the Teradata MCP Server connected to the local Teradata database.<br>
 [Python Version](./Getting_Started/MCP_Server_Workbench/00-Setup_demo.ipynb)

-#### Teradata MCP - Local Vantage Demo
+#### Teradata MCP - Local Teradata Demo
 Explore some of the features of the Teradata MCP Server.
-Run a chat bot to ask questions about the local Vantage Enterprise database.<br>
+Run a chat bot to ask questions about the local Teradata Enterprise database.<br>
 [Python Version](./Getting_Started/MCP_Server_Workbench/01-chat_with_MCP.ipynb)

 <a href='#toc'>**Back to Table of Contents**</a><br>